gabmartires/SoloProject-Unit-Converter/README.md

 - [My Projects](#my-projects)

 ## Overview
 This is my second Solo Project from Scrimba!
-The task was to get familiar with the the "OnClick" button excecution method.
-The Unit converter is intented to convert any number into Length, Mass, and Volume from the Imperial to the Metric System.
-I'm sure my apprach wasn't the best but after a week I was able to make it work and improve on it.
+The task was to get familiar with the "OnClick" button execution method.
+The Unit converter is intended to convert any number into Length, Mass, and Volume from the Imperial to the Metric System.
+I'm sure my approach wasn't the best but after a week I was able to make it work and improve on it.

 ## About Scrimba